tzs34/TypescriptFormDemo/README.md

 # Introduction

 A car company technical test.
 I decided to see how I could use React Hooks to address the problem of building a fairly complex form and include validation.
+I also wanted to get more used to TypeScript as most of my contracts / projects just used JavaScript.

 # The Task